-A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The UK
+A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The U.K.

 “With its suggestion of both eroticism and menace, pleasure and pain, Lobster Telephone (White Aphrodisiac) is a classic surrealist conceit, recalling the ‘trap’ sculptures of Giacometti’s surrealist phase.
 It also anticipates by half a century the confrontational but also playful sculptures made of manufactured and natural found objects by artists such as Jeff Koons and Damien Hirst.”

-If you are interested in buying Salvador Dali’s Lobster Telephone (White Aphrodisiac), all you need to do is come up with £853,047 (plus £29,000 VAT) before June 21 if you would like the telephone to remain in the UK.
+If you are interested in buying Salvador Dali’s Lobster Telephone (White Aphrodisiac), all you need to do is come up with £853,047 (plus £29,000 VAT) before June 21 if you would like the telephone to remain in the U.K.